fuzzymfx/fuzzymfx.github.io/content/reading.md

 ##### Watching

-- [x]  Mad Men *- Matthew Weiner*: A period drama set in the 1960s, about an advertising agency.
+- [x]  ~~Mad Men *- Matthew Weiner*: A period drama set in the 1960s, about an advertising agency.~~
-- [ ]  After Life *- Ricky Gervais*: A dark comedy
+- [x]  After Life *- Ricky Gervais*: A dark comedy
 - [x]  Silicon Valley *- Mike Judge*: A comedy about a group of software engineers trying to build a startup.
 Re-watching this for the nth time!
+- [x] Fleabag *- Phoebe Waller-Bridge*: A dark comedy about a dry-witted woman, known only as Fleabag, has no filter as she navigates life and love in London while trying to cope with tragedy. - *this is the **best, the best** show I have watched in a long long time*
 Left somewhere in between, yet to pick up:

 - [ ]  The Umbrella Academy *- Steve Blackman*: A superhero show about a dysfunctional family of superheroes.
 The show is based on a comic book series of the same name.